object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 .. code-block:: console

-    $ pytest -x tests
+    (my_venv) $ pytest -x tests

-The tests are usually arranged in increasing order of sophistication, so the earlier tests are likely to catch the most basic errors in your code.
+The tests are often arranged in increasing order of sophistication, so the earlier tests are likely to catch the most basic errors in your code.
 For this reason, it is usually the best policy to try to fix the first error first, and only move onto the next problem when the previous test passes.

 .. note::

-    The exercise repositories in this course will usually contain a :file:`tests` folder full of tests that check that you have correctly implemented the week's exercises.
+    The exercise repositories provided here will contain a :file:`tests` folder full of tests that check that you have correctly implemented the week's exercises.
 You should get in the habit of running the tests as you work through the exercises, as they are designed not just to